Everhow

 ★ "Everhow" is part of a family of regional "ever-" compounds ("everwhat," "everwho") found in Southern and Appalachian English, reflecting Scots-Irish influence. ★

-Documented in Appalachian and Southern dialect studies and the Dictionary of American Regional English.
-It traces back to older British and Scots-Irish forms like "ever-how" meaning "however."
+Found in Appalachian and Southern dialect studies, this term traces back to older British and Scots-Irish forms like "ever-how," meaning "however."

 Still used in rural Southern/Appalachian communities, especially by older speakers.
 Outside the region it’s rare and may be misunderstood, so it’s a marker of authentic dialect.